 No minimum order.

-As controllers are part of nearly all modern personal, industrial and transportation systems, this book is a valuable resource.
-Every senior or graduate student of electrical, chemical or mechanical engineering should therefore be familiar with the basic theory of digital controllers.
+graduate student of electrical, chemical, or mechanical engineering should therefore be familiar with the basic theory

-- Provides a companion website with resources for instructors, including PowerPoint slides and solutions
+- Companion website features resources for instructors, including Powerpoint slides and solutions.

-- Covers extensive CAD Packages, with MATLAB and Simulink sections at the end of each that show implementation
+- Extensive use of CAD Packages: Matlab and Simulink sections at the end of each chapter show how to

-- Contains review material to help readers understand digital control analysis and design
+- Contains review material to aid understanding of digital control analysis and design.